 This post may contain affiliate links.

-After owning 2 RVs and full time RVing for 6 years, what have been our REAL RV costs?
-This is Part 3 of our ‘6 Years of RVing’ recap series, where we share what our RVs have cost us in RV repairs, maintenance and depreciation etc over the years.
-We did the math on both of our motorhomes – a 2012 gas powered motorhome and a 1999 diesel pusher motorhome – to see how it all added up.
-We think you’ll find the data very enlightening – and hopefully helpful in your own RV decision making.
+We did the math on both of our motorhomes – a 2012 gas-powered motorhome and a 1999 diesel pusher motorhome – to see how it all added up.
+We think you’ll find the data very enlightening – and hopefully helpful in your RV decision-making.